cyanheads/model-context-protocol-resources/guides/cyanheads-custom-mcp-llms-full.md

 - **Low-Level SDK:** For fine-grained control over the protocol, use the base `Server` class instead of `McpServer`.
 This requires manual handling of requests and responses using schemas.
 See official docs for details.
 - **Client SDK:** The `@modelcontextprotocol/sdk` also includes classes (`Client`, `StdioClientTransport`, `StreamableHTTPClientTransport`) for building MCP clients.
-- **Authentication:** Implement authentication using the [MCP Auth Spec](https://github.com/modelcontextprotocol/specification/blob/main/docs/specification/2025-03-26/basic/authorization.md) or custom methods for secure HTTP transport.
+- **Authentication:** Implementing the official [MCP Authentication Specification](https://github.com/modelcontextprotocol/specification/blob/main/docs/specification/2025-03-26/basic/authorization.md) is **critical** for secure non-stdio transports.
+This involves understanding OAuth 2.0 flows (PKCE), scope management, and potentially integrating with identity providers.
+Refer to the spec for detailed requirements.
 - **Request Context / Tracing:** For complex servers, especially those handling multiple concurrent requests (like HTTP), use techniques like Node.js `AsyncLocalStorage` to create a context per request.
 This allows you to associate logs, metrics, and tracing information with a specific operation throughout its lifecycle, greatly aiding debugging.
 - **Backwards Compatibility:** The SDK provides ways to maintain compatibility with older transport versions if needed (see README/docs).